-Welcome to my blog “His Eternal Word”.
-To introduce myself to you, my name is Michael; a husband to my wife of 47 years, a father of 2 grown sons, a grandfather of 2 adorable grand-daughters’ and a precious grand-son.
-I am a retired Legalman Chief (LNC), U. S. Navy with over 20 years of Honorable service to my Country, and more importantly, a servant and ambassador for Jesus Christ, my Lord and Savior.
+Welcome to “His Eternal Word”.
+To introduce myself to you, my name is Michael; a husband to my wife of 50 years, a father of 2 grown sons, a grandfather of 3 adorable grand-daughters’ and a precious grand-son.
+I’m a retired Chief Legalman (LNC), U. S. Navy, with over 20 years of Honorable service to my Country, but more importantly, a servant and ambassador for Jesus Christ, my Lord and Savior.

 An illustration of the meaning “to be born again” is found in the Epistle of John (Chapter 3).
 A Pharisee named Nicodemus, a ruler of the Jews, and a very learned man asked this question of Jesus.
 Rabbi, we know that thou art a teacher come from God: for no man can do these miracles that thou doest, except God be with him.
 Jesus answered and said unto him, “Verily, verily, I say unto thee, except a man be born again, he cannot see the kingdom of God.”